SquidPuffer/PixelPruner/README.md

 2. **Pillow**: This library is required for image processing.
 You can install it with the `pip` package manager.

+3. **Git**: You can install git by heading over to https://git-scm.com/downloads and choosing the appropriate option.
 ### Step-by-Step Installation

 1. **Clone the Repository**